shautvast/jargo/README.md

 I don't even think it should support them and/or the regular java libs like jaxb would do that.
 So ... thinking of forking, but the code is really hard (declarative macro's) and not documented...

-(background, we need to parse maven xml to be able to use remote maven repositories)
+background: we need to parse maven xml to be able to use remote maven repositories.
 ----

 An experimental build tool for Java taking inspiration from Cargo.